 \subsection{Stokes problem}

-Finally, we examine convergence for a two-dimensional Stokes flow.
+Next, we examine convergence for a two-dimensional Stokes flow.
 The leaky cavity problem~\cite[Example 5.1.3]{elman2005} on $[-1,1]$ is discretized by $Q_1-P_0$ elements in Matlab using IFISS with default settings.
 As described in Section~\ref{sec:krylov}, by combining a stiffness matrix preconditioner $P_A$ with the diagonal of the pressure mass matrix $P_S$, an effective preconditioner~\eqref{e:sppre} for the saddle point system~\eqref{e:sp} is obtained.
 Here, we are interested in using the FMM preconditioner for $P_A$, and we compare its performance with AMG and GMG.
 We do not consider the incomplete Cholesky factorization of $A$ because of its poor performance on the stiffness matrix (see Tables~\ref{t:p1}, \ref{t:p2} and~\ref{t:p3}).
 We set $maxit=50$ and apply preconditioned MINRES to the saddle point system.

 As for the Poisson problem, the FMM-based preconditioner provides a mesh-independent preconditioner that is comparable to algebraic and geometric multigrid.
-Although three or four more iterations are required by the FMM preconditioner than the AMG preconditioner, if each iteration is faster the time-to-solution may well be lower.
+Although two or three more iterations are required by the FMM preconditioner than the AMG preconditioner, if each iteration is faster the time-to-solution may be lower.